Irish-Noah/Irish-Noah/README.md

-# Welcome!
+# Welcome To My Profile!
 My name is Noah, but everyone online just calls me Irish.
 I am a junior at Michigan State Universtiy majoring in Computer Science.
-I created this account because I want to share some of the project ideas that I've come up with!
+After I graduate, I want to work with machine learning to help develop AI!

+I like to edit videos and learn about space in my spare time

-Go ahead and check out some of my projects if you like :D
+There isn't much yet, but go ahead and check out some of my projects if you like!